DefectDojo/django-DefectDojo/docs/content/en/integrations/parsers.md

 Qualys output files can be imported in API XML format.
 Qualys output files can be imported in WebGUI XML format.

+A CSV formatted Qualys Scan Report can also be used.
+In the Scan Report Template ensure the following values are checked:

+`CVSS Version = CVSSv3`

+* Vulnerability Details
+  * Threat
+  * Impact
+* Solution
+  * Patches and Workarounds
+  * Virtual Patches and Mitigating Controls
+* Results

 ### Qualys Webapp Scan

 Qualys WebScan output files can be imported in XML format.